Derek Edwardson

-Derek Edwardson (born August 26, 1981) is a retired American professional ice hockey player.
+Derek Edwardson (born August 26, 1981) is an American retired professional ice hockey player.
 He played US college hockey at Miami University and has played in the Italian Serie A.

 College career

 Edwardson played junior hockey for the Danville Wings of the North American Hockey League for two seasons before committing to play college hockey for Miami University in Oxford, Ohio, in 2000.
 In his senior 2003–04 season, the team went 23–14–4 (.610) and qualified for the 2004 NCAA Division I Men's Ice Hockey Tournament, losing 3–2 in the regional semi-final to eventual national champions Denver at the World Arena in Colorado Springs.
 The team was led by Edwardson (2nd-Team All-American, 48 points) and Gregory Hogeboom (42 points).
 Edwardson was chosen as captain in his senior season, honored as team MVP, and chosen as the CCHA Player of the Year In 2017, Edwardson was inducted into the Miami University Athletics Hall of Fame.